-Young, bold, ambitious, all words that were used to describe Ceradine Anathemia as she applied for the chance to work on the floating islands of Hollow.
-For the last three years she had been competing in the annual science fair, hoping for a chance to work among the greatest scientists.
+Young, bold, and ambitious were all words that were used to describe Ceradine Anathemia as she applied for the chance to work on the floating islands of Hollow.
+For the last three years, she had been competing in the annual science fair, hoping for a chance to work among the greatest scientists.
 All the greatest scientists resided in large laboratories on the floating islands that were scattered across the landscape of Nyil-Vispyr.
-This year was different, this year she had done more, she had progressed further than she ever had, this was to be her year.
-Waiting patiently, she stood in a closed off room with cage covered with a cloth, occasionally it would shake as what was beneath would snarl.
-Her name got called and she moved through to the next room where she was greeted by four Holites sitting behind a desk.
+This year was different; this year, she had done more, and she had progressed further than she ever had; this was to be her year.
+Waiting patiently, she stood in a closed-off room with a cage covered with a cloth; occasionally, it would shake as what was beneath would snarl.
+Her name got called, and she moved through to the next room, where she was greeted by four Holites sitting behind a desk.

 “Please state your name and your science.”

-“I am Ceradine Anathemia, Biology, specialising in animals.”
+“I am Ceradine Anathemia, Biology, specializing in animals.”